redhat-openstack/website/source/uncategorized/testing-an-rdo-overcloud-with-instack.html.md

 [ ← Deploying RDO using Instack](Deploying RDO using Instack)

-1. While logged into the undercloud node export the required variables into your shell:
+1. While logged into the undercloud node export the required variables into your shell in order to use the CLI tools for the undercloud and overcloud.
+If you copied the stackrc file into your home directory at the end of the undercloud installation, simply source that file.
+Alternatively, you can use the following command directly to set the needed environment variables.

       command $(sudo cat /root/stackrc | xargs)

 2. Run the `instack-test-overcloud` script to launch a Fedora image on the overcloud and wait until it pings successfully

     instack-test-overcloud

-If your overcloud contains a Block Storage node, the `instack-test-overcloud` script will test that node by:
+The `instack-test-overcloud` script will test block storage by:

 *   Creating a new volume
 *   Attaching the volume to the Compute instance, and then
 *   Using `ssh` to log on to the instance and partition, format, and mount the volume

-If your overcloud contains a Swift (Object) Storage node, the `instack-test-overcloud` script will test that node by:
+The `instack-test-overcloud` script will test object storage by:

 *   Uploading a file with data to the node
 *   Testing the data content downloaded from the node